YuhengHuang42/look_before_you_leap_pub/README.md

 # LLM_analysis

-This repo contains code that are split into two parts: OpenAI related model analysis and open-source LLM analysis.
+This repo contains code that is split into two parts: OpenAI-related model analysis and open-source LLM analysis.
 Under the root directory, there are also two files `code_result_analysis.py` and `nlp_result_analysis.py` that can help with the analysis of the results.
 Besides these two files:

 `eval_utils.py` provides evaluation utils for both parts.

-`code_analysis` provides necessary utilitis from https://github.com/bigcode-project/bigcode-evaluation-harness to evaluate code generation tasks.
+`code_analysis` provides necessary utilities from https://github.com/bigcode-project/bigcode-evaluation-harness to evaluate code generation tasks.

+More results and experiment details are provided on our website: https://sites.google.com/view/llm-uncertainty

 ## OpenAI related model analysis